gsominsk/ai-trading-tool/memory-bank/progress.md

 [2025-08-10 22:20:00] - **Logging Refactoring, Phase 1.3**: Completed core logging refactoring by making `service_name` a mandatory parameter.
 Ran the full test suite, which failed as expected with `TypeError`, successfully identifying all components that require updates.

+[2025-08-10 23:02:00] - **Logging Refactoring, Phase 2.4**: Completed updates to all core service components (`TradingCycle`, `OMS`, `OmsRepository`, `MarketDataService`) to provide the new mandatory `service_name` parameter during logger initialization.
+The main application logic is now aligned with the new logging contract.

+[2025-08-10 20:45:14] - **Phase 1: Core Logging Refactoring COMPLETE**
+    - Successfully refactored the core logging system (`json_formatter.py`, `logger_config.py`) to support dynamic service names.
+    - Adapted and fixed all associated unit tests in `tests/unit/logging/test_core_logging.py`.
+    - All tests for this phase are passing.